hannaostling/cv-website/README.md

 # Hanna Östling — CV Website

 This is a personal CV website built with [Next.js](https://nextjs.org/) and [TypeScript](https://www.typescriptlang.org/).
 It serves as a modern alternative to a traditional PDF CV, and is also intended to demonstrate my skills in React and web development.
-The site supports both Swedish and English and includes sections for About, Work Experience, Education, and Recommendations.
+The site supports both Swedish and English and includes sections for About, Work Experience, Education, Recommendations, and Skills.

 ## ✨ Features